khannaveed2020/NetTrace/README.md

 ### How It Works
 - **True Windows Service**: Uses NSSM (Non-Sucking Service Manager) for genuine Windows Service implementation
+- **Always runs as LocalSystem**: The NetTrace service is installed to run as the LocalSystem (SYSTEM) account, guaranteeing persistence across logoff and reboot, regardless of which user installs it.
 - **Complete Session Independence**: Runs in SYSTEM context, completely independent of user sessions
 - **Automatic Service Management**: Downloads and configures NSSM automatically when needed
 - **Persistent File Management**: File rotation and circular management continue regardless of user sessions